spacebarchat/server/CONTRIBUTING.md

 your name on government documentation or common-law names (names claimed by legitimate usage or repute).

-Git allows you to add this signoff automatically when using the `-s` flag to `git commit`, which uses the name and email set in your `user.name` and `user.email` git configs.

 We also accept contributions where Sign-Off is done privately with Fosscord Organisation.
 For this alternative Path please contact the Staff on the Discord.

-We also accept electronically signed authorship certificates that are signed with a legally admissible electronic signature in the author's jurisdiction.
-If you present such a certificate, you must then reference the fingerprint of the signature in the commit.
-We only accept such electronic signatures if there is a way for anyone (including those that are not citizens of the author's jurisdiction) to verify the authenticity of the certificate.
-If a commit with an e-signed authorship certificate is co-authored, all co-authors of that commit must have an electronically signed authorship certificate.
+Git allows you to add this signoff automatically when using the `-s` flag to `git commit`, which uses the name and email set in your `user.name` and `user.email` git configs.

 # 10. Turn feedback into better code.